tmjonker/PasswordManager/README.md

 # Password Manager

 This is a project showcasing the Google Tink encryption library.
 I made this to learn more about encryption and how to implement it into a Java program.
-This application is designed to accept input from the user, encrypt whatever data is deemed necessary, and store it on a database (or locally) for later retrieval.
-Whenever the encrypted data is requested, this program will also decrypt the data using the saved Keyset.
+More information is coming soon.

 ## Description